prowe/qldb-bank/blog.md

-## Let's Build a Bank
+# Let's Build a Bank

-Over the weekend I was listending to a recent episode of Software Engineering Daily titled ["Twisp: Reinventing the Ledger"](https://softwareengineeringdaily.com/2022/10/07/twisp-reinventing-the-ledger/).
+Over the weekend I was listening to a recent episode of Software Engineering Daily titled ["Twisp: Reinventing the Ledger"](https://softwareengineeringdaily.com/2022/10/07/twisp-reinventing-the-ledger/).
-In that podcast they discuss the complexities of building an accounting ledger system, especially at scale.
+In that episode they discuss the complexities of building an accounting ledger system, especially at scale.
 Late in the podcast, the host asks what other software is out there in this space, and the [Quantam Ledger Database from AWS]() was mentioned.
 Since I have never use it, I thought it might be fund to build a simple bank on this platform.

+## Creating an API Layer

 I am going to start by setting up an API.
 I want to use GraphQL and run this serverless, so I am going to use the [Apollo Server Lambda](https://www.npmjs.com/package/apollo-server-lambda) NodeJS package.